Kyriosity/read-write/README+/pencraft/README+/opuses/coll/quotes-IT-1.md

 > A man provided with paper, pencil, and rubber, and subject to strict **discipline**, is in effect a universal machine.\
 _Allan Turing_ (1948)

+> One of my guiding principles is **don’t do anything that other people are doing.
+Always do something a little different if you can.** The concept is that if you do it a little differently there is a greater potential for reward than if you the same thing that other people are doing.
+I think that this kind of goal for one’s work, having obviously the maximum risk, would have the maximum reward no matter what the field may be.\
+_Seymour Cray_

 ## Aged not that good

 <details>